 Moreover, this case was mostly about reflex sympathetic dystrophy syndrome, which can be caused by trauma but can also be caused by a thousand other things as well.
 So, the jury obviously did not buy that the plaintiff had reflex sympathetic dystrophy syndrome or they did not buy that it was caused by the accident.
 Incredibly the demand was $1.2 million, which I have to think represented the thinking of the victim, not her accident lawyer.
 The accident lawyer already has a difficult case, coupled with the fact that it was in front of a federal jury which tends to be conservative on damages in all but serious accident cases.

-Certainly, defendant’s accident lawyer did his job in defending the case.
-“She asked for a lot of money and she got almost none,” the lawyer said, rubbing plaintiff’s nose in it.
-He went on to say that the small verdict is “better than a defense verdict because it takes out all of their appealable issues.”
+Certainly, the defendant’s accident lawyer did his job in defending the case.
+“She asked for a lot of money and she got almost none,” the lawyer said, rubbing the plaintiff’s nose in it.
+He then said that the small verdict is “better than a defense verdict because it takes out all of their appealable issues.”